zeus-ctrl/git-bats-demo/README.md

 echo "There were $num_successes successes and $num_failures failures."
 ```

-Here we're using a common `bash` trick of inserting variable values (e.g., `$num_successes`) right in a string. ❗It's crucial, though, that you use double quotes (`"`) if you want this sort of string interpolation; if you use single quotes (`'`) then it won't interpolate the value of variables.
+Here we're using a common `bash` trick of inserting variable values (e.g., `$num_successes`) right in a string. :warning: It's crucial, though, that you use double quotes (`"`) if you want this sort of string interpolation; if you use single quotes (`'`) then it won't interpolate the value of variables.

 Given all that, our finished script becomes: